alt-romes/alt-romes.github.io/posts/2026-01-25-from-side-project-to-kickstarter-a-walkthrough.md

 succeeded in setting everything up perfectly and building reputation... it does not matter!
 See Murphy's Law section below.

-# Marketing and Ads
+# Marketing and Ads (January 2025)

-...
+I first started paying ads on January 2025.
+The goal was to build a mailing list to which I'd send my Kickstarter when it launched, with the goal of creating momentum on launch day.

 # Burn-out